What is Electrocardiogram (ECG)? Understanding the Basics

 ECG is a simple, painless test for diagnosing various heart issues.
 It helps to understand defects in the heart’s electrical system.
 Understanding the basics of ECG interpretation, from heart rate, and rhythm to electrocardiography wave patterns, empowers you to take charge of your health.

-For ongoing heart care, we recommend downloading our Aware app- a reliable companion on your path to a healthy heart.
+For ongoing heart care, we recommend downloading our Aware Health Tracker app- a reliable companion on your path to a healthy heart.
 By staying informed and proactive, you can actively contribute to your heart's vitality.
-Don't forget, that a heart-healthy lifestyle and regular check-ups can pave the way for a longer, healthier life.
+Don't forget, that a heart-health lifestyle and regular check-ups can pave the way for a longer, healthier life.

 About the Author